VedantPahariya/ara/Setup Guides/Setup_Repo.md

 make toolchain-llvm
 ```
 **Note:** If you encounter any errors, refer to the `Toolchain_Setup_Guide.md` for troubleshooting.
+Ignore the errors of libgloss in ada

+From the Toolchain_Setup_Guide.md, do the setup for following:
+Manual Newlib Build
+Build Compiler-RT Runtime

 ### 2. Build Spike Simulator
 ```bash